What is Pickleball?

 Pickleball is the fastest growing sport in America.
 The game combines elements of tennis, ping-pong and badminton.
 The rules are simple and the game is easy for beginners to learn, but can develop into a quick, fast-paced, competitive game for experienced players.

-There are over 700 Pickleball players in the Upstate area.
+There are easily over 1,000 Pickleball players in the Upstate area.
 New players are always welcome.
 If you are interested in playing, you can show up wearing court shoes at any of our scheduled playing sessions and we’ll put a paddle in your and give you a crash course on how to play.
 You can also take a Beginner Pickleball Clinic and learn the game in a non-intimidating environment with instructors who will spend quality time teaching you how to play the right way.
 The video below is a good introduction to the game.